danog/MadelineProtoDocs/old_docs/API_docs_v91/methods/README.md

 * <a href="messages.getFeaturedStickers.html" name="messages.getFeaturedStickers">Get featured stickers: messages.getFeaturedStickers</a>

-* <a href="channels.getFullChannel.html" name="channels.getFullChannel">Get full info about a channel: channels.getFullChannel</a>

 * <a href="messages.getInlineGameHighScores.html" name="messages.getInlineGameHighScores">Get highscores of a game sent using an inline bot: messages.getInlineGameHighScores</a>

 * <a href="messages.getGameHighScores.html" name="messages.getGameHighScores">Get highscores of a game: messages.getGameHighScores</a>